rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>X</tt> : T</dt>
-<dd>Input data tensor from previous layer; has size (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and width.
-Note that this is for the 2D image.Otherwise the size is (N x D1 x D2 ... x Dn)</dd>
+<dd>The input data tensor from the previous layer.
+It has the size (N x C x H x W), where N is the batch size, C is the number of channels, and H and W are the height and width.
+Note that this is for the 2D image.
+Otherwise, the size is (N x D1 x D2 ... x Dn)</dd>
 <dt><tt>weights</tt> : T</dt>
-<dd>The weight tensor that will be used in the convolutions; has size (M x C x kH x kW), where C is the number of channels, and kH and kW are the height and width of the kernel, and M is the number of feature maps.
-For more than 2 dimensions, the kernel shape will be (M x C x k1 x k2 x ... x kn), where is the dimension of the kernel</dd>
+<dd>The weight tensor that will be used in the convolutions.
+It has the size (M x C x kH x kW), where C is the number of channels, and kH and kW are the height and width of the kernel, and M is the number of feature maps.
+For more than 2 dimensions, the kernel shape will be (M x C x k1 x k2 x ... x kn), where n is the dimension of the kernel.</dd>
 <dt><tt>bias</tt> : T</dt>
-<dd>Optional 1D bias to be added to the convolution, has size of M.</dd>
+<dd>Optional 1D bias to be added to the convolution with a size M.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>Y</tt> : T</dt>
-<dd>Output data tensor that contains the result of the convolution.
+<dd>An output data tensor that contains the result of the convolution.
 The output dimensions are functions of the kernel size, stride size, and pad lengths.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains the input and output types to float tensors.</dd>
 </dl>